 Graduate Associate Teaching Award

 The Graduate Associate Teaching Award (GATA) is the University's highest recognition of the exceptional teaching provided by graduate students at Ohio State.
-A $1500 award is given to the ten GATA recipients along with a plaque, which is presented to the awardees during a visit to their classes.
+A $1500 award is given to the ten GATA recipients along with a plaque, which is presented to the awardees during a visit to one of their classes.

-Knauss Marine Policy Fellowship 2021
+Knauss Marine Policy Fellowship

 North Central Sustainable Agriculture Research and Education Grants